ohmycloud/website/rst/manual.rst

   assert `*+`(3, 4, 6) == `+`(`*`(a, b), c)

-Export marker
+导出标记
 -------------

 If a declared symbol is marked with an `asterisk`:idx: it is exported from the current module:

 .. code-block:: nim